Skip to content

 Meaning: Vyasa is a form of Lord Vishnu himself.

-Guru Purnima: Relation with Lord Buddha
+Guru Purnima Relation with Lord Buddha

 Vyasa Purnima is an auspicious day for Buddhists too.
 It was on this day, the Aashadha Purnima, that Lord Buddha delivered the Dharmacakrapravartana Sūtra to his five disciples at Sarnath in Uttar Pradesh.

 Vyasa Purnima happens in June- July which marks the start of the rainy season.
-Starting this day, Buddhist monks do not travel anywhere and reside in their place, often in Buddhist temples and practice meditation.
+Starting this day, Buddhist monks do not travel anywhere and reside in their place, often in Buddhist monastaries and practice meditation.

-Guru Purnima: Significance in Jainism
+Guru Purnima Significance in Jainism

 According to Jainism, it was on this day that Lord Mahavira made Indrabhuti Gautham his first disciple.
 Thus, Vyasa Purnima holds the significance of initiating the Guru-shishya relation in Jainism too.